pdc/jeremydaysite/UPDATE-2025.md

 - Update Spreadlinks project and publish to PyPI

+## Deployment

+I tried creating cache directories in `/var/cache` but Django raised an exception complaining about its being a read-only file system (I guess because of `ProtectSystem:strict` in the Systemd unit?).
+I created cache directories in `/hoome/jeremyday` and it works, so I will leave it at that for now.

+Seems that around 2015 we started changing to domain name `jeremyday.uk`.
+I have updated most of the site and its configuration to use the new domain name, and created redirects from the old domain name.

+## Edits

+Change email address to cleanskies@yahoo.co.uk

 ## To do

+Delete references to Twitter.
+Add links to Threads and Instagram

+Hide pagination on projects page when no second page

 TWSLib – may be need changes for changes to template API (the static generation might be broken but I do not think it is in use)